AquariusJacky/MatLib/examples/README.md

-# CUDAMatrix Examples
+# GPUMatrix Examples

-This directory contains example programs demonstrating the usage of CUDAMatrix library.
+This directory contains example programs demonstrating the usage of GPUMatrix library.

 ## Building Examples